 The price at which Class C Shares will be offered is the Net Asset Value per Share.
 Purchases of Class C Shares are not subject to an entry charge.
 However, Class C Shares are subject to a CDSC of 1.00% if an Investor sells Shares within one (1) year of purchase.
 The way this charge is calculated is more fully described in the section "Calculation of CDSC".

-Class F, G and Q Shares
+Class F, G, Q, QB and QD Shares

-The price at which Class F, G and Q Shares will be offered is the Net Asset Value per Share.
-Purchases of Class F, G and Q Shares are not subject to an entry charge.
-However, Class F, G and Q Shares are subject to a CDSC of up to 3% if an Investor sells Shares within three (3) years of purchase.
+The price at which Class F, G, Q, QB and QD Shares will be offered is the Net Asset Value per Share.
+Purchases of Class F, G, Q, QB and QD Shares are not subject to an entry charge.
+However, Class F, G, Q, QB and QD Shares are subject to a CDSC of up to 3% if an Investor sells Shares within three (3) years of purchase.
 The way this charge is calculated is more fully described in the section "Calculation of CDSC".

-Class F, G and Q Shares will be automatically converted into Class A Shares of the same Fund free of charge on the monthly scheduled conversion date fixed by the Management Company upon or following the expiry of 36 months after the date of their purchase.
+Class F, G, Q, QB and QD Shares will be automatically converted into Class A Shares of the same Fund free of charge on the monthly scheduled conversion date fixed by the Management Company upon or following the expiry of 36 months after the date of their purchase.
+As a result, the terms and other conditions applicable to such Shares shall become those applicable to Class A Shares.

+Class QA and QC Shares

+The price at which Class QA and QC Shares will be offered is the Net Asset Value per Share.
+Purchases of Class QA and QC Shares are not subject to an entry charge.
+However, Class QA and QC Shares are subject to a CDSC of up to 2% if an Investor sells Shares within two (2) years of purchase.
+The way this charge is calculated is more fully described in the section "Calculation of CDSC".

+Class QA and QC Shares will be automatically converted into Class A Shares of the same Fund free of charge on the monthly scheduled conversion date fixed by the Management Company upon or following the expiry of 24 months after the date of their purchase.
 As a result, the terms and other conditions applicable to such Shares shall become those applicable to Class A Shares.

 Class N Shares